CycloneDX/specification/.github/ISSUE_TEMPLATE/1-feature.md

 ---
 name: Feature request
-about: request or propose a core enhancement or feature
+about: Request or propose a core enhancement or feature
 title: "[FEATURE]: <your title here>"
 labels: proposed core enhancement